kescardoso/kescardoso/README.md

         'super cool open-source projects as an intern at MLH' ),
     🛠 "looking_to_collaborate_on": request.data(
-        'an awesome Fintech, Cryptocurrency, or Data Science project' )
+        'an awesome project and team related to Fintech, Cryptocurrency, or Data' )
     📚 "learning": request.data(
-        'Javascript and jQuery, UX, Data Science, and how to ace online karaoke' )
+        'Javascript and jQuery, UX, Data Science and Analytics, and how to ace online karaoke' )
     🦩 "fun_fact": request.data(
         'I am an Italian-Brazilian from France with a Canadian-English accent.
 I gave up placing where I come from'